s-di-cola/swapcast/docs/src/src/MarketLogic.sol/library.MarketLogic.md

 Resolves a market with the given winning outcome and oracle price.

-*This function finalizes a prediction market by:
+*This function finalizes a prediction market by setting the winning outcome and marking it as resolved.
+After resolution, users with winning predictions can claim their rewards, and no new predictions can be made.
-- Validating the market is not already resolved
-- Setting the winning outcome based on oracle data
-- Calculating the total prize pool (sum of all stakes) The market resolution is a critical step that determines which predictions were correct and enables users to claim their rewards.
+The market resolution is a critical step that determines which predictions were correct and enables users to claim their rewards.
 After resolution, no new predictions can be made for this market, and users with winning